achimcc/codingconnects/src/content/posts/2021-03-17---The SAM Pattern.md

 and a `display` function which is injecting the derived representation into the DOM.

-The render function finally executes the nap function after deducing the `stateRepresentation` to evaluate if there is any other action to dispatch because of the updated `model`'s data.
+Next to this, the `render` function executes the `nap` function to evaluate if there is any other action to dispatch because of the updated `model`'s data.
 In our case, it checks if we solved the game after each move and to update the game’s status to 'SOLVED' mode, as soon as this is the case:

 ```typescript